nf-core/website/sites/main-site/src/content/special-interest-groups/animal-genomics/index.md

 # Activities

-The format will involve a monthly meeting featuring a presentation and round table discussions on pre-identified topics.
+The format will involve a [monthly meeting](meetings.md) featuring a presentation and round table discussions on pre-identified topics.
 The presentation will typically feature novel ongoing efforts in animal genomics (new consortiums, new calls, etc).
 The discussion will often be a follow-up on the talk.

+# How to join

+Join the [nf-core Slack](/join#slack) and find us in the [#animal-genomics channel](https://nfcore.slack.com/archives/CE5EL6326)